jamie33o/Project2/README.md

 ## Features

-The website comprises three pages: a welcome overlay screen/page, a quiz page, and a 404 error page.
+The website comprises of three pages: a welcome overlay screen/page, a quiz page, and a 404 error page.
 These pages follow a user-friendly and easily navigable framed pattern, enabling visitors to swiftly access key information at the center of the screen.

 On the menu screen, located at the top center of the page, visitors will immediately notice the quiz game logo.
-Positioned below the logo are the mute/sound button, the start button, the instructions button, and finally, the leader board button.
+Positioned below the logo are the mute/sound button, the login/register button, the instructions button, and finally, the leader board button.
+When the user is registered/logged in they will then also see the feedback button and the logout button at the top right corner.
 This intuitive layout ensures that users can quickly grasp the name of the game, commence playing, understand the gameplay instructions, and conveniently toggle sound or music on or off.

 ### Existing Features